 Granted, at the half-century mark, we’re more than aware of the signs of our aging, but isn’t it hard enough to come to terms with midlife, and the persistent fight against age discrimination?

 Then again, on my high-energy days – especially after an oh-so-good cup of French Roast and slipping into my kick-assiest stilettos – yes, maybe I can steel myself to imagine life at 70 or 80.
 It makes sense to consider the future, and the time to start is now.

 We’re more likely to pass gracefully into our older years if we’re thoughtful about the needs of body, mind, spirit and community.
-And ideally, that involves making our time on this earth meaningful – whatever our age.
+Ideally, that means making our time on this earth meaningful – at any age.